XLNC-Deoxys/WRO-FE25/README.md

 We installed all the motors vertically to make the robot smaller.
 Our brick is positioned with the battery forward to shift the center of gravity to the font wheels to increase treir grip.
 The steering motor works without gears for increased speed and precision.
 The width of our robot is 16 cm and the length of our robot is 15.9 cm, which allows us to park perpendicularly.
 Gears on the rear motors are 3:1 (excluding differential) and diameter of the wheels is 56 mm.
 Our robot is rear-wheel drive.
 This greatly simplifies the design and improves maintainability.
 We have a differential on the rear axle, which helps reduce the turning radius.
-Last year we tried to use the Ackerman steering system.
+Last year we tried to use the Ackerman steering system ([photo above](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Images/README_photos/Ackermann_steering_geometry.png)).
 The backlash was too big, we decided to abandon this mechanism this year.
 This allowed to increase the maximum rotation angle and simplify the design.
 3D models of the robot made in BrickLink Studio 2.0 and Pixy2 mount are located in the [Models](https://github.com/XLNC-Deoxys/WRO-FE25/tree/main/Models) folder.
 Building instructions located in the [Instruction](https://github.com/XLNC-Deoxys/WRO-FE25/tree/main/Instruction.pdf) file.

 тут рендер робота (когда закончиим)